Coronavirus - How we can help

 If you are interested in using this service, please contact your local agent by the online channels mentioned previously.

-In addition, NSW, QLD, ACT and VIC have relaxed the restrictions previously in place for agents and vendors, who are now able to hold traditional property inspections and on-site auctions.
-More information on this announcement can be found on each of the State and Territory's regulations here:
+In addition, NSW, QLD and the ACT have relaxed the restrictions previously in place for agents and vendors, who are now able to hold traditional property inspections and on-site auctions.
+VIC is currently under a mix of stage 3 and 4 restrictions which has impacted its ability to host live auctions, however on-line auctions are still permissible.
+More information on the different regulations for each state and territory can be found here:

 Property Inspections and Appraisals

-NSW, QLD, VIC and the ACT have all eased restrictions around property inspections and appraisals.
+NSW, QLD, VIC and the ACT all have varying restrictions around property inspections and appraisals.
 The details for each are below:

 - NSW: The NSW Government has relaxed the restrictions on property inspections to once again allow ‘traditional property inspections’ on the basis that a number of key health guidelines are followed.
 For more on this announcement including the relaxation of restrictions and the key guidelines, click here.